 Workshop: Spectacular Southwest Photography

 Photograph the must-see sites of the American Southwest on a five-day workshop!
-You will capture images of beautiful Antelope Canyon, Horseshoe Bend, Monument Valley, and the awe-inspiring views from Hunt’s Mesa.
+You will capture images of beautiful Secret Canyon, Horseshoe Bend, Monument Valley, and the awe-inspiring views from Hunt’s Mesa.

 Friday, we travel from Sedona through the Painted Desert in two luxury SUVs to Page, AZ.
-Photograph the stunning sandstone narrows of Antelope Canyon, a slot canyon world-famous for its sensual light.
+Photograph the stunning sandstone narrows of Secret Canyon, a slot canyon endowed with sensual light.

 After a hearty barbecue lunch, frame the sunset at spectacular Horseshoe Bend, a breathtaking overlook of a deep bend in the Colorado River as it enters the Grand Canyon.
 Dinner and margaritas in Page complete this first introduction to the beauty of the Southwest.

 Saturday, we continue to sacred Monument Valley and enter the spiritually blessed Navajo lands and the backdrop of John Wayne Westerns.
 Photograph a traditional Navajo rug weaver before we set out on an exploration of the most magical spots of this Valley.
 Complete the day with an iconic sunset shot of the towering Mittens.